Undergraduate Course Descriptions

 COMM 310: The Communication Research Experience (Falk)

 In this hands-on course students will work with active researchers in the Communication Neuroscience lab at Penn to gain experience in how research works.
-Research topics will depend on student interests, with emphasis on one or more of the following: social influence and persuasion, health communication, peer influence in teens, mobile technology, social media, emotion regulation, peace and conflict resolution, mindfulness, interpersonal communication, political communication, adolescent brain development, communication neuroscience.
-Students will have the opportunity to interact closely with a mentor and will gain experience conceptualizing research questions, designing experiments, collecting data, and making an analysis plan.
-Prerequisite: COMM 210 or permission of the instructor.
+Students will have the opportunity to interact closely with a mentor and will gain experience conceptualizing research questions, designing experiments, and collecting and analyzing data.
+In fall 2019, the course “field experiment” will examine how to increase voter turn-out among Penn students, but the specific research approaches taken to this topic will be driven by students' interests (e.g. in persuasion, marketing, network science, etc).
+Prerequisite: COMM 210, an equivalent research methods class, or permission of the instructor.

 COMM 311: Peace Communication (Bruneau)